daemonraco/toobasic/docs/routes.md

 ## Url issues
 All this may look interesting, clean and fun, but there are a few aspects that can give you a headache.
-Let's you have a layout looking like this (in Smarty):
+Let's say you have a layout looking like this (in Smarty):
 ```html
 <!DOCTYPE html>
 <html>